What is Nunes' FISA memo? 6 things to know about the secret document

 What was the argument against releasing it?

-House Democrats have cautioned against releasing the memo, calling into question its factual accuracies and warning that it could be detrimental to national security.
+Democrats cautioned against releasing the memo, calling into question its factual accuracies and warning that it could be detrimental to national security.
+And after its release, they said it was “misleading” and its importance “overblown.”

+“The most important thing we’ve learned from these GOP talking points is that the White House and its Republican allies are determined to ‘undermine’ a badly-needed investigation into Russia’s election meddling,” Sen. Bob Menendez, D-N.J., said.

+“The Nunes memo is partisan and misleading, simple as that,” said Sen. Chuck Schumer, D-N.Y.
+“To use it as pretext for firing Deputy AG Rosenstein, Special Counsel Robert Mueller or other DOJ leadership would be viewed as an attempt to obstruct justice in the Russia investigation.”

 How has Trump reacted to the memo?